There are so many marketing strategies to use in 2023 to grow your coaching business that it can quickly become overwhelming.

 1. Is your main offering selling consistently without you having to spend loads of time on it?

-A tiny offer is not a breeze to throw together, they require some work which means your focus would have to shift away from your main offering for a while.
+An SLO is not a breeze to throw together, they require some work which means your focus would have to shift away from your main offering for a while.

 2. Do you know your ideal client really well?

 The success of a self liquidating offer relies on you knowing your ideal client really really well.
 You have to know exactly what they’re struggling with because when you put that offer in front of them it needs to be a no-brainer.